Nyck De Vries has become the final Formula 1 driver to select his race number for the 2023 season, with the FIA releasing the official entry list.

-2020/21 Formula E champion De Vries will make his full-time F1 debut with the AlphaTauri squad, replacing Pierre Gasly who departed for Alpine.
+2020/21 Formula E champion De Vries was making his full-time F1 debut with AlphaTauri, but was dropped after the British Grand Prix after continually underperforming.

-Elsewhere, fellow rookies Oscar Piastri and Logan Sargeant have also made their selections, while World Champion Max Verstappen will continue to carry the number 1.
+Elsewhere, fellow rookies Oscar Piastri and Logan Sargeant have also made their selections, while World Champion Max Verstappen continues to carry the number 1.

-Piastri becomes the first driver to ever use the number 81 at McLaren, while the Sargeant has opted for number 2, which was previously used by Stoffel Vandoorne in 2017 and 2018.
+Piastri is the first driver to ever use the number 81 at McLaren, while Sargeant opted for number 2, previously used by Stoffel Vandoorne in 2017 and 2018.

 2023 F1 Driver Numbers